motleyagency/eslint-config-motley/README.md

 }
 ```

-## Using experimental features
+## Using experimental features with JavaScript

-If you are using experimental features such as class fields you should install `babel-eslint` and add it as a parser to your `.eslintrc.js`:
+If you are using experimental features such as class fields with JavaScript files you should install `babel-eslint` and add it as a parser to your `.eslintrc.js`:

 ```bash
 npm install --save-dev babel-eslint